DryKibble/52Cards/README.md

                     the cards are not reparented properly
         Egyptian Rat Screw: When there is a draw, the game does not transition to the Out state and quit
+        Added: Win/lose screens to each game

+    Found bugs:
+        Solitaire: Clicking the deck over and over and undoing/redoing can sometimes cause the incorrect undo/redo history to be played out, and potentially cause a crash